Presentation Slides | Guided Notes

 Metabolism: All physical and chemical changes occurring in an organism

-All of these processes require: ENERGY - Where does the energy for our bodily processes come from?
+All of these processes require: ENERGY - Energy comes from the food we eat.

 Needs: Water, food, oxygen, heat, pressure